IATA's Walsh says airline industry will be smaller after crisis

 “It will be a smaller industry.
 We are not going to recover all the capacity,” International Air Transport Association (IATA) Director General Willie Walsh said in a pre-recorded online interview broadcast on Monday.
 He cited the swathes of aircraft retired and employees laid off or placed on furlough.

 “It will be a more cautious industry.
-I don’t expect to see M&A (mergers and acquisitions) activity, principally because people will be guarded about the cash they have.”
+I don’t expect to see M&A (merger and acquisition) activity, principally because people will be guarded about the cash they have.”

-Walsh, the former chief executive of British Airways-owner IAG, said spending “valuable cash resources” would be “too risky” but he believed there would be consolidation through airlines shrinking their operations and some failing.
+Walsh, the former chief executive of British Airways owner IAG, said that spending “valuable cash resources” would be “too risky” but he believes there will be consolidation through airlines shrinking their operations and some failing.

 IATA has forecast global travel demand to return to 2019, pre-pandemic levels in 2024.